skinnerjc/inspect_proxmox_sandbox/CONTRIBUTING.md

 or prefix your pytest (etc.) commands with `uv run ...`

+# Local Proxmox

-If you want to spin up a proxmox instance locally, you can use the script `ci_scripts/virtualized_proxmox/build_proxmox_auto.sh`.
+If you want to spin up a Proxmox instance locally, you can use the script `ci_scripts/virtualized_proxmox/build_proxmox_auto.sh`.
+It has been tested on Ubuntu 24.04.

+It will handle the extra configuration mentioned in this project's README.

 # Tests